 - Article 33(5) GDPR - MPIL did not adequately document the data breach in connection with the storage of user passwords in plain text.

-- Article 5(1)(f) GDPR - MPIL did not take appropriate technical and organizational measures to ensure the security of user passwords, which compromised the integrity and confidentiality of the data.
+- Article 5(1)(f) GDPR - MPIL has not taken appropriate technical and organizational measures to ensure the security of the user passwords, which could result in the Integrity and Confidentiality of the data was impaired.

-- Article 32(1) GDPR - MPIL has not carried out a sufficient risk assessment
+- Article 32(1) GDPR - The MPIL has not carried out an adequate risk assessment.

 Source: DPC press release on the fine imposed on Meta Platforms Ireland Limited